riveramaximilian/cybersecurity-portfolio/README.md

 **Type:** Linux Authorization & Access Control **Concepts:** Principle of Least Privilege | chmod | File Permission Strings

 Audited and corrected file system permissions for a research team on a Linux environment.
-Used `ls -la` to identify permission mismatches against organizational policy, then applied `chmod` to remove unauthorized write access, secure a hidden archived file, and restrict a directory to its owner only.
+Used ls -la to identify permission mismatches against organizational policy, then applied chmod to remove unauthorized write access, secure a hidden archived file, and restrict a directory to its owner only.

 **Key Actions:**
-- Removed write access for others on project_k.txt (`chmod o-w`)
+- Removed write access for others on project_k.txt (chmod o-w)
-- Secured hidden file .project_x.txt to read-only for user and group (`chmod u-w,g-w,g+r`)
+- Secured hidden file .project_x.txt to read-only for user and group (chmod u-w,g-w,g+r)
-- Restricted drafts directory to owner only (`chmod g-x`)
+- Restricted drafts directory to owner only (chmod g-x)
 - Interpreted and documented 10-character Linux permission strings

 [View Report](incident-reports/File_Permissions_in_Linux.pdf)

----

 ### 4. Apply Filters to SQL Queries
 **Type:** Database Investigation & Security Analysis **Tools:** SQL (MariaDB) | AND, OR, NOT, LIKE operators

 Investigated two potential security incidents using SQL filters against an organization's login attempt and employee machine database.
 Wrote targeted queries to isolate after-hours failed logins, suspicious date-range activity, and logins originating outside of Mexico.
-Also queried employee tables to identify machines in specific departments and office locations for security update deployment.

 **Key Actions:**
 - Filtered failed login attempts after 18:00 using AND with a time comparison
 - Retrieved login activity across a two-day window using OR on date values
 - Excluded Mexican login attempts using NOT with LIKE and the % wildcard
 - Isolated Marketing employees in East building offices using AND with pattern matching
-- Retrieved Finance and Sales employees using OR across department values
 - Identified all non-IT employees using NOT for department-wide exclusion

 [View Report](incident-reports/Apply_Filters_to_SQL_Queries.pdf)